lcaballero/MiniPack/README.md

 followed a new .NET project simply has to add a Post-Build Event that automates adding a package to a local feed.

+## Conventions

+1. The name of the project, the .dll, the .pdb, and the .nuspec file have the same name except for the file extension: My.Project.dll and My.Project.csproj.

 ## Initial Setup

 1. Install the command-line NuGet.exe